AdaCore/spark2014/docs/lrm/source/subprograms.rst

     entities denoted by the ``inputs`` given in the ``input_list`` associated with the ``output``.

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 VR each output in the Depends aspect must be an output in the implementation and must depend on all its inputs and nothing else

-.. _tu-depends_aspects-24:
+.. _tu-fa-depends_aspects-24:

 24. Each output of the implementation of the subprogram body is denoted by an ``output`` in the Depends aspect of the subprogram.

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 VR all implementation's outputs must be outputs of the Depends aspect

-.. _tu-depends_aspects-25:
+.. _tu-fa-depends_aspects-25:

 25. Each input of the implementation of a subprogram body is denoted by an ``input`` of the Depends aspect of the subprogram.

-    .. ifconfig:: Display_Trace_Units
+.. _tu-fa-depends_aspects-26:

-      :Trace Unit: FA 6.1.5 VR all implementation's inputs must be inputs of the Depends aspect (maybe in more than one input_list)

 26. If only part of an entire object or state abstraction (only some of its constituents) is updated then the updated entity is dependent on itself as the parts that are not updated have their current value preserved.
 [Where a constituent of a state abstraction is updated but the refinement of the state abstraction is not visible, it is not known if all of the constituents have been updated by the subprogram and in such cases the the update is represented as the the update of the encapsulating state abstraction with a self dependency.]

-    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: FA 6.1.5 VR If only part of an object or state abstraction is updated it has a self dependency.

 .. _etu-depends_aspects-vr: